How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 Enhanced Conversions and CAPI are great tools, but they're just that: tools.

 Our M2CO method is the system around those tools.
-It connects the dots between your CRM, your ad data, and your real conversion milestones, so you’re not just tracking pixel events, you’re aligning your marketing with your actual offline sales events.
+It connects the dots between your CRM, your ad data, and your real conversion milestones, so you're not just tracking events, you're aligning your marketing with your actual offline sales events.

 We go beyond the site.
 Beyond clicks.
 We include quotes, marketing milestones, sales stages, and any other data that is relevant to your customer journey.